About Us: Smartian's Story

 He is the current president of the club.

-With three national physics olympiad prizes and three international bronze medals, he is one of the most talented members of the Smartians and Physics olympiad community.
+With three national physics Olympiad prizes and three international medals, he is one of the most talented members of the Smartians and Physics Olympiad community.
 Currently, he is pursuing his undergraduate studies at the Massachusetts Institute of Technology (MIT).

 KM Meshkat started his journey towards the physics olympiad in 2018, for only his own interest in physics.
-He got his first success towards science & olympiads that year by winning a national round prize in A category.
+He got his first success in science & olympiads that year by winning a national round prize in the A category.
 Next year he got selected for APhO 2019 which was the greatest learning opportunity for him.
-Until now he has got national prize twice, and mainly focused upon physics olympiad.
-By the learnings from his APhO teammates SK Shafayat, Imtiaz Tanweer, Rashed Islam, Golam Ishtiak, he is going on.
+Until now he has got the national prize twice and mainly focused on the physics olympiad.
+By the learnings from his APhO teammates SK Shafayat, Imtiaz Tanweer, Rashed Islam, and Golam Ishtiak, he is going on.
 He participated in the 2022 International Physics Olympiad and was awarded an honorable mention.
+In 2023 IPhO, we again won an honorable mention, but this time missing bronze by 1.1 points.

 Besides learning himself, he also has a personal interest in teaching.
 He was a key part of the online EM workshop by Smartians of Science.

 Ahmed Saad Sabit

 Sabit became aware of the presence of olympiads after the newsreels flooded with the news of Ahmed Zawad Chowdhury becoming the first Bangladeshi to win a gold medal at the International Mathematical Olympiad.
-Since then he has been participating in various olympiads and after tedious wins and loses eventually making it to the International Astronomy Olympiad Team of 2019.
-He likes to fiddle around with Physics and Mathematics since a young age with frequent displays of projects in Science Fairs.
+Since then he has been participating in various olympiads and after tedious wins and losses eventually made it to the International Astronomy Olympiad Team of 2019.
+He likes to fiddle around with Physics and Mathematics from a young age with frequent displays of projects in Science Fairs.
+He participated in the 2023 International Physics Olympiad and was awarded an honorable mention.
+He is also one of the only three people from Bangladesh who have an honorable mention in APhO, which he achieved in 2023.

-He likes to do Physics Problems and learning the way how math describe things work, writing mathematical texts in LaTeX typesetting and drawing diagrams in Inkscape or TiKZ.
+He likes to do Physics Problems and learn the way how math describes things work, write mathematical texts in LaTeX typesetting, and draw diagrams in Inkscape or TiKZ.

 Rubayat Jalal Hridi